IMMIGRATION

 Expedia.com allows you to cancel a flight within 24 hours and can be useful in providing an exit flight on short notice.
 But beware, not all airlines will cancel for free and on some you lose the entire fare (see South Sudan and Tanzania below)

 • South Sudan to Nairobi.
-This required an exit ticket from Kenya.
+S Sudan check-in required an exit ticket from Kenya.
 I bought a flight on Expedia.com at the airport that I cancelled within 24 hours.
 However, Kenya Air charged a 50% cancellation fee.
 That’s why fake tickets are the best.

 • Tanzania.
 I entered overland on a bus from Mombassa to Dar es Salam at the Lunga Lunga Border.
-Supposedly this requires an exit flight, but no accommodation or exit flight were required, just US$50.
+Supposedly this required an exit flight, but no accommodation or exit flight were needed, just US$50.
 I had foolishly booked a flight on Expedia.ca for the exit from Tanzania.
-Unfortunately, the rule states that cancellation has to happen on the day of the booking, not simply 24 hours.
+Unfortunately, the rule states that cancellation must happen on the booking day, not simply 24 hours.
 I made the booking at 4 am Kenyan time, 8 pm in Canada and thus only had 4 hours to cancel.
 So I was stuck with a flight that hopefully I could make.

 Fake Tickets.